-There’s been a general consensus for some time that the UK construction sector could make use of some authoritative guidance on how to design balconies and terraces.
-On the one hand, these features are becoming more common because of the increasing number of medium- and high-rise residential developments being built with some outdoor amenity space.
+There has been a consensus for some time that the UK construction sector would benefit from authoritative guidance on the design of balconies and terraces.
+On the one hand, these features are becoming more common because of the increasing number of medium- and high-rise residential developments being built with outdoor amenity space.
 On the other hand, UK construction industry opinion seems frequently to be divided as to how best to design balconies.
-The need for a British Standard was therefore developed with the aim of setting a new benchmark for quality and functionality in the design of balconies and terraces.
+This British Standard was therefore developed with the aim of setting a new benchmark for quality and functionality in the design of balconies and terraces.

 BS 8579 gives guidance on the design of balconies and terraces and their component parts.
-The standard applies to terraces and projecting, inset, open, enclosed and juliet balconies.
-Juliet balconies are defined as a balcony formed by adding an external guarding to full-height openable doors without an associated external floor.
-The standard covers the guarding of juliet balconies only.
-Nor is the standard intended to cover internal balconies, such as within a building atrium, but relevant guidance in the standard can be used in the absence of guidance specific to such balconies.
+The standard applies to terraces and projecting, inset, open and enclosed balconies.
+It also defines Juliet guardings, but covers their guarding elements only.
+Whilst the standard is not intended to cover internal balconies, such as within a building atrium, relevant guidance in the standard can be used in the absence of guidance specific to such balconies.

 Learn more about BS 8579:2020 or buy now